Bringing Light to the Shadows of Health Care

 “It’s a worldwide issue,” he said.

-Schovanec is proud of the work done on his campus with addiction recovery in the Department of Community, Family & Addiction Sciences.
+Schovanec is proud of the work done on his campus with addiction recovery in the Department of Community, Family & Addiction Sciences, one of many examples.

 “It’s so inspiring and also heartbreaking.
 I admire the people who can work in that environment,” he said.